Updated Feb 2019: Added advice to use travel advisory, and remarked on recent incidents in Egypt.

 This is what people often tell us when we tell them we’re in Egypt.
 We understand why.

-Thoughts immediately go to Tahrir Square, where the the 2011 revolution against the Mubarak presidency happened, or to the 2013 aftermath, when forces under Abdel Fattah el-Sisi (still in power) attacked protesters after not managing to resolve differences peacefully.
+Aside from recent events, thoughts go to Tahrir Square, where the the 2011 revolution against the Mubarak presidency happened, or to the 2013 aftermath, when forces under Abdel Fattah el-Sisi (still in power) attacked protesters after not managing to resolve differences peacefully.
 In each of these incidents around a thousand people (different sources give different numbers) died, with several thousands more injured.

 So why do we feel safe?
 Well, we don’t, necessarily.
 Stuff happens everywhere, including our home countries, and others that have safer reputations.
 But we feel safe by knowing where there’s real danger of and doing our best to avoid those places.